Wednesday, November 13, 2019

 Jerry Zaks, a multiple Tony Award winning director, has taken the war horse of a musical and injected an invigorating twinkle into the show.
 The storyline is old-fashioned, at best, but he breathes new life into the musical by keeping the pacing brisk and refreshing.
-Having a first-rate supporting cast of award-winning actors and actresses doesn’t hurt.
-And, of course, there is Bette Midler as your star.
-He allows her to overplay a scene here or there and incorporate some schtick.
-No one really cares.
-Zaks adroitly keeps the focus on Ms. Midler, not so much that the other components of the show become mere window dressing but, instead, are stylized accouterments.
-An extension of the stage, curving around the pit orchestra, brings the star even closer to her beloved fans.
-The director seizes every opportunity to utilize this alteration to the musical’s advantage.
+Having an outstanding troupe of actors and actresses doesn’t hurt.

 Santo Loquasto’s costume design, in bold colors as well as vibrant pastels, add an exclamation point to the production.
 His set design does not overpower the show, allowing the audience to focus on the very talented cast.
 However, when a signature piece is called on Loquasto doesn’t scrimp.
 This includes a life-size train chugging on and off the stage and the Harmonia Gardens Restaurant scene with the iconic staircase, which Dolly Levi uses to make her grand entrance to the tune of “Hello, Dolly!”